nl83457/tableau_churnanalysis/README.md

 - Out of 3 countries that the bank operates in, **Germany** has the highest churn rate
 - **Diamond card holders** tend to have higher churn rates than other card holders
 - Churn rate is generally unaffected by Tenure, Satisfaction Score and Number of Points Earned.

+# Conclusions

+Services targeted at the 40-60 year old demographic can be added or further improved.
+Identify whether certain products are being pushed for sale to customers from the third product onwards that are deemed unnecessary or undesirable by customers.
+It is also worthy to investigate the bank's services in Germany as a whole, through surveys with existing customers and service comparison with competitors, to pinpoint the reasons for poor performance in the country.
+Additional incentives or services can be provided to diamond card holders, possibly through more attractive rewards from using higher-end goods and services.